Everything you need to know about Miley Cyrus and Liam Hemsworth’s 10-year relationship

 - Getty Images and Miley Cyrus/Instagram

-- Miley Cyrus and Liam Hemsworth have been together for 10 years.
+- Miley Cyrus and Liam Hemsworth have been together for almost 10 years.

 - You may have forgotten the ups and down of their on-again-off-again romance.